-Severity of omicron variant of concern and effectiveness of vaccine boosters against symptomatic disease in Scotland (EAVE II)
+Severity of omicron variant of concern and effectiveness of vaccine boosters against symptomatic disease in Scotland

 April 2022: Research published in The Lancet Infectious Diseases looks at COVID-19 hospital admissions, and the effectiveness of vaccine boosters, in people infected by the Omicron variant in Scotland.